 The larger part of the Prater is in fact woodlands and recreational area and was the former Imperial hunting grounds of the Habsburg family.
 When I was a child, my parents rarely took me there as its reputation and safety was not as good as it is today.

-The full season runs between 15th March and 31st October.
-The Giant Ferris Wheel and some other attractions are open throughout the year.
+While the full season runs between 15th March and 31st October the Giant Ferris Wheel and other attractions are open throughout the year.
+The entrance to the Prater itself is free.

 Vienna Prater amusement park.
-The ride in the Ferris Wheel is nice as you have a good overview over Vienna.
-It is not so scarily high as the London Eye Giant Wheel in the United Kingdom.
-One round takes around 13 minutes.
+Riding the Ferris Wheel is nice as it gives you a good overview over Vienna.
+On top it is not so scarily high as the London Eye Giant Wheel in the UK.
 You can buy your ticket online.
-Some visitors found the ride a little short and wished they had booked another round.
+Since one round only takes 13 minutes some visitors get two rounds.

-Luxury entertainment: If it’s just you and your other half, dine in a special cabin.
+If you and your other half have something to celebrate, dine in a special cabin.
 Instead of the usual wooden benches it boasts a festively decorated dinner table and chairs.
 Having a candlelight dinner in the Giant Ferris Wheel will give you a good six rounds, ticks both a classic attraction and food, and is something you will hardly ever forget.
 Cabins are heated in the winter.

-The Vienna Prater amusement park also boasts an international attraction with the arrival of Madame Tussauds Vienna at the Riesenradplatz.
-There are several sections in the museum, from History to Culture, Sports and Music, which also feature many personalities of Austrian history, like Empress Maria Theresia, Mozart, Sigmund Freud, and Gustav Klimt.
+With Madame Tussauds Vienna at the Riesenradplatz Prater also boasts an international attraction.
+There are several sections in the museum, from History to Culture, Sports and Music.
+Among other things expect to see the wax clones of key personalities of Austrian history, like Empress Maria Theresa, Mozart, Freud, and Klimt.

 First Vienna Pony Carousel